 In a separate medium bowl, add the syrup, pumpkin (make sure to level off), aquafaba and peppermint extract.
 Lightly beat the liquids with a handheld mixer just until smooth and slightly frothy.
+This will help the cake turn out fluffy, so don't skip this step.
 Pour over the dry ingredients and beat again until completely smooth, about 30 seconds.

 Pour the batter into your prepared pan and bake on the middle rack for 25 minutes, or until a toothpick comes out clean from the center (may have a few DRY crumbs, but shouldn't have wet batter), I removed mine at exactly 25 mins, but yours may take longer.
 Make sure it is cooked through.
 Let cool in the pan 30 minutes before removing from the pan.
 Then place your serving platter on top and flip it over, so the flat side is facing up.
 Cool completely before adding glaze or eating, as it will still be cooking through as it cools.
 To make these as cupcakes, they will make 12 tall cupcakes or 14 regular size.
 They should cook about the same time, just check for a clean toothpick or a few dry crumbs, not wet batter.